 We never have any sales because our prices are already very carefully structured with markup set at a minimum.
 And, in any event, when ordering one of our hakama, it does mean you are buying from the people who actually tailor it--with the obvious value-for-money advantages.

 However, as a sign of our appreciation, for repeat orders from our customers and for group orders of two or more hakama, we offer a ten percent (10%) price reduction.

 Billing is in Japanese Yen (JPY), and payment must be in Japanese Yen.
 The quoted currency costs (dollar, Euro, and pounds sterling) are guidelines only and, for more precise costs, please consult the currency converter at www.xe.com or the one preset at Japanese Yen (JPY) on the Dogi and Obi page just below the price chart.

-Please note that prices and shipping costs do not include any duties, local taxes, and associated import costs that may be levied by the delivery agent acting as agent for customs – see Ordering and Fitting.
+Please note that prices do not include any duties, local taxes, and associated import costs that may be levied by the delivery agent acting as agent for customs – see Ordering and Fitting.

 These charges vary from country to country but we can give an indicative average for Europe of aroundEuro 50.
 For a reliable guide to the duty and taxes for a specific country, you are advised to check on the websitedutycalculator.com.

 However, our experience has shown that, in most countries, the majority of parcels are not taxed.